recjo/r/acme/hourly/README.md

 It is interesting to note that 600 orders per hour is the maximum order volume per hour.<br />
 Peak traffic on Black Fridays occurs at 7AM (PST) and tapers off to 6PM.<br />
-Peak traffic on Cyber Monday begins at 5AM (PST) and gradually increases until 6PM, with a slight decrease at 7PM.<br />
+Peak traffic on Cyber Monday begins at 5AM (PST) and generally increases until 6PM, with a slight decrease at 7PM.<br />

 View the "R" script [acme_BF_2017.R](/acme/hourly/acme_BF_2017.R)